jeliasson/redwoodjs-on-kubernetes/README.md

 # RUN yarn rw prisma migrate resolve --applied 20210311161829_baseline0

 # Migrate database
+# This has been commented out in this example post
-RUN yarn rw prisma migrate deploy
+# RUN yarn rw prisma migrate deploy

 # Seed database
+# This has been commented out in this example post
-RUN yarn rw prisma db seed
+# RUN yarn rw prisma db seed

 # Clean up
 RUN rm -rf ./api/src